 The relevant instinct for feedback capacities is that for self-preservation.
 In speech and language, the requirement for feedback capability approximates a natural drive.
 The requirement is not a program.

 Biologically, intrinsic feedback is a natural closed-loop capability over open-loop sequences within own body.
 Part the capability remains outside interoception; otherwise, it is interoceptive or exteroceptive.
-Much of this feedback competence remains a potential to act, with the course of activity not predetermined.
+Much of this feedback competence remains a potential to act, where the course of activity is not predetermined.

 Making notes for example, we may think about marking our written content for further use; we yet have the choice to do this after another stage in the work, or even to change or abandon the idea altogether.
 Artificial intelligence would depend on algorithmic routines.

-A feedback approach to language is no recourse to vitalism, with its mesmerism or magnetism.
+A feedback approach to language is no recourse to vitalism, its mesmeric or magnetic belief.
 Further, person neural specificity excludes human speech and language from successful external management.
 Successful management incurs no information loss, interference, damage, or hindrance, to the person whose brain language faculty it is.
-Artificial intelligence works upon external command.
+Artificial intelligence works upon external command and depends on options.

 Natural grammar is a set of regularities representative of a natural language.
-A representative regularity can help standard and correct language use.
+A representative regularity is capable of guidance for standard and correct language use.

 A program is determined from beginning to end, whereas natural language is infinite.
 There is no way to calculate all possible linguistic forms or structures, and there is no genetic program to produce literature.
-Natural grammar is not analogous to a computer program.
+Natural grammar is not, by any means, analogous to a computer program.